ohalukkarakaya/ohalukkarakaya/README.md

 / PHP / Dart / Flutter and Microsoft Office programs well.
 I see myself as an interface designer & developer in a company working on flutter in the future.

-My hobbies include reading, Traveling, camping, photography and drawing.
+My hobbies include reading, traveling, camping, photography and drawing.

 I describe myself as someone who is determined, disciplined and compatible with teamwork and has a solution-oriented approach.